Your health oriented dentist suggests an Excellent New Year’s Resolution for you.

 High blood sugar, or hyperglycemia, has a handful of symptoms.
 These can include thirstiness, difficulty focusing, fatigue, urinating often, and headaches.
 Those with diabetes typically use a glucometer to test their levels.
 However, if you have these symptoms and aren’t diagnosed with diabetes, it’s worth seeing a doctor.
 High blood sugar impacts the body in a handful of ways.
 Higher risk of infection, reduced healing, reduced vision, and other, longer-term health effects are possible as a result of chronic high blood sugar.

-Final Word on an Excellent New Year’s Resolution from your dentist in Lincoln area..
+Final Word on an Excellent New Year’s Resolution and Oral Health Education for Adults from Your dentist in Lincoln area..

 Our dental professionals or dentist in Lincoln area would be happy to visit your business, community group, or school with interactive and powerful presentations on improving dental and overall health.
 Our most popular presentation is Live Longer & Better.